Suites Testing API

 .mock().impl()

-This method provides a flexible way to define mock behavior using a callback function.
+This method provides a flexible way to define stub behavior using callbacks from the underlying mock library.

-This approach allows you to specify default behaviors for your mocks while leaving other dependencies open for further stubbing or assertions.
-It is particularly useful when you need to set up partial behavior for some dependencies while keeping others unset.
+This approach allows you to specify default behaviors for your stubbed methods while leaving other methods open for further configuration.
+It's particularly useful when you need to set up partial behavior for some methods while keeping others undefined.

 beforeAll(async () => {